“Dear Mr. Gable,

 Women have been falling for the charms of Clark Gable for decades, and even those of us who entered this world long after his heyday still find our hearts set aflutter by that cocky grin and rugged countenance.
 His films, among some of most memorable in Hollywood history, are a staple on TCM.

-Yes, even fifty years after his death, Clark Gable is a ubiquitous presence for the classic movie fan.
+Yes, even 50 years after his death, Clark Gable is a ubiquitous presence for the classic movie fan.
 But sometimes, he shows up in the most unexpected places.

-In the photo, Gable stands in front of Tara during the filming of Gone With the Wind (1939).
+In the photo, Gable stands in front of a venerable plantation house during the filming of Band of Angels (1957) with Yvonne de Carlo and Sidney Poitier.
 If you zoom in on the picture, you can make out the faint dedication: “To Lucille, Clark.”